pmuens/serverless-book/02-aws-fundamentals/04-what-is-cloudformation.md

    "Statement": {
     "Effect": "Allow",
     "Action": "s3:ListBucket",
-    "Resource": "arn:aws:s3:::example_bucket"
+    "Resource": "arn:aws:s3:::example"
   }
 }
 ```

 The CloudFormation templates are defined with the help of JSON.
 This makes it easy, accessible and understandable if you have experiences with JSON in general.
-It also makes it very easy to interact with the templates in your favorite programming language.

 If you have no experience with JSON you could use the [AWS CloudFormation designer](https://console.aws.amazon.com/cloudformation/designer/home) to design your templates in your browser.
 The designer generates the JSON which you can then use for further processing.